-Waltham Forest CCG, with support from the Child Outcomes Research Consortium (CORC) have completed an in-depth analysis of the current system of services for children and young people’s mental health.
-Main priorities for transformation are to improve support for children and young people ‘Getting Advice’ and ‘Getting Risk Support’.
+Waltham Forest CCG, with support from the Child Outcomes Research Consortium (CORC) completed an in-depth analysis of the current system of services for children and young people’s mental health.
+As a result of the analysis, the main priorities for transformation were to improve support for children and young people ‘Getting Advice and Signposting’ and ‘Getting Risk Support’.

 Since the start of their transformation process, Waltham Forest have seen a 15% decrease in referrals to their CAMHS and have seen increased referrals to CAMHS from schools.

-Waltham Forest CAMHS are also a part of the Health Foundation ‘Scaling up Improvement’ project which is taking place over the next two years.
-In this project, the core set of THRIVE principles will be translated into a model of care across Waltham Forest and the three other CAMHS localities provided by NELFT.
+Waltham Forest CAMHS were also part of the Health Foundation ‘Scaling up Improvement’ project which took place between October 2016 and March 2019.
+In this project, the core set of THRIVE Framework principles were translated into a model of care across Waltham Forest and the three other CAMHS localities provided by NELFT.

 If you would like more information on the work Waltham Forest are doing with i-THRIVE, please contact Nuzhat Anjum, Head of Strategic Commissioning, Waltham Forest CCG, Nuzhat.Anjum@walthamforestccg.nhs.uk.